rails/webpacker/docs/react.md

 + export default hot(App);
 ```

-3. Adjust your webpack configuration for development so that `sourceMapContents` option for the sass
+4. Adjust your webpack configuration for development so that `sourceMapContents` option for the sass
-loader is `false`
+loader is `false`:

 ```diff
 // config/webpack/development.js